 The capital Noumea hosts a mix of an indigenous population (Kanaks) and European descendants.
 There’s an intricate history and sometimes complex relationship there.
 Unemployment and inequalities persist, and tensions exist – although I have never felt them as a tourist.

-In November 2018, a referendum will ask the population about remaining a part of France or become an independent country.
+Regularly, a referendum asks the population about remaining a part of France or become an independent country.
 It’s nothing to compare with the one that recently happened in Catalonia (Spain) and all the tensions it created.
 The French government supports the referendum in New Caledonia.
 It is part of a decision made in 1998 to grant political power back to New Caledonia and its indigenous population (Kanaks).
 Still, there are two sides in the territory: the Independentists and Loyalists.
 There is a risk of political tensions that always bring a few extremist individuals.
 History has shown it in the past: it does not take much for extremism to change the attractiveness of a country.
 I hope it won’t happen in New Caledonia.
 But it’s a good excuse not to wait to visit the country!

 New Caledonia is astonishing

 I do not often go back to the places I already visited as I like to explore new ones.
 However, I travelled to New Caledonia twice in the last couple of years.

 And if it were cheaper, I would love to go again.
 Both times, I had a blast hiking, snorkelling or just chilling on some of the most beautiful beaches in the world.
 It was also a fantastic opportunity to exchange with people from a different culture and learn from their talents and way of life.